Why Do Solar Panels Have a Peak Power?

-A peak power rating allows users to estimate optimum performance from Photovoltaic (PV) systems.
-Still, as we find out below, industry experts tend to take this number with a grain of salt.
+A peak power rating lets users estimate optimum Photovoltaic (PV) system performance.
+Still, as we find out below, industry experts tend to take this number poorly.
 Peak power for solar panels, rated in kilowatts per hour (kWp), is the maximum energy output that a panel can produce.

 Peak power is a comparative figure of potential if solar panels are operating under optimum conditions.
-You can use the peak power ratings to make sure you are purchasing a system that will supply your energy needs.
+You can use the peak power ratings to purchase a system that will supply your energy needs.

 Residential solar panels are rated for peak power in highly controlled environments.
-The real-life power output ratings that solar panels produce may vary greatly based on weather conditions.
+Solar panels’ real-life power output ratings may vary greatly based on weather conditions.

 Calculating Peak Power

-In ideal conditions, a solar system rated at 4kWp will produce a 4kW power output.
-Theoretically, after one hour, the solar panel output would be 4kWh of solar power.
+A solar system rated at 4kWp will produce a 4kW (4000W) power output in ideal conditions.
+Theoretically, the solar panel output would be 4kWh of solar power after one hour.

 Because conditions vary constantly, it is rare for a solar system to deliver peak power output.
-While calculating the peak power, it is impossible to predict a solar panel system’s exact output accurately.
+While calculating the peak power, it is impossible to accurately predict a solar panel system’s exact output.

 What Factors Affect Output Production?